 “Intellectual Property Rights” means inventions, patents, technical information and know-how of all descriptions, utility models, trademarks, service marks, rights in design (registered and unregistered), copyrights (including all rights in computer software), database rights, business and trade names and associated goodwill, domain names and all other industrial or intellectual property or other rights or forms of protection of a similar effect in any part of the world and all rights in relation to any of them, applications to register any of them and the rights to apply for or claim priority in respect of any of them.

-“License Fees” means the fees payable for the license of the Software as set out in the relevant Transaction Document.
+“License Fees” means the fees payable for the license of the Software as set out in the relevant Purchase Order.

-“Maintenance Charges” means the annual charges payable in respect of the Maintenance and Support Services as set out in the relevant Transaction Document.
+“Maintenance Charges” means the annual charges payable in respect of the Maintenance and Support Services as set out in the relevant Purchase Order.

 “Maintenance and Support Services” means the maintenance and support services provided by Sword in respect of the Software.